Company registration services in Bulgaria

 There are really many advantages that can drive an investor to start a Bulgarian company.
 It is definitely not the only but maybe it is the most important one – and this is one of the lowest corporate tax rate in the whole of the European Union.
 It amount to only 10% – yes, that’s only ten percent!
 This absolute maximum that any company registered and based in Bulgaria can be obliged to pay to the Bulgarian state.
 It is very important to mention that all expenses that a company has made are subject to deduction from the total corporate turnover at the end of each financial year.
 Actually, it is not all of them, but all relevant and business-related expenses made throughout the year.
 If you have a good enough accountant or business consultant – it’s almost guaranteed that you will have all those financial expenses deducted from the turnover.

-When it comes to opening a business in Bulgaria, one may benefit from many advantages, such as a symbolical minimum required capital, worth 1 Euro, and the simplified registration process.
-It usually takes a few days for a company to register in Bulgaria, but in some cases, it can take up to two weeks.
-However, a key advantage in opening a business in Bulgaria lies in the possibility of using a power of attorney to open the company and it is not mandatory for the founder to be present in Bulgaria when registering the company.
-Another important factor is that there are no running costs for the company; therefore, if the company was registered but it does not have any activity, it is not subject to financial obligations.
-However, the company must submit an annual tax return, a very simple process that can be made using accounting services or directly by the company’s manager.
+Establishing a business in Bulgaria comes with multiple advantages, including a nominal minimum required capital of just 1 Euro and a simplified incorporation process.
+Typically, it takes only a few days for a company to incorporate in Bulgaria, with a maximum duration of up to two weeks in certain cases.
+A key advantage in opening a business in Bulgaria lies in the option to employ a power of attorney for the company’s establishment, eliminating the need for the founder to be physically present in Bulgaria during registration.
+Another significant aspect is that a dormant company, one without ongoing activities, does not incur any financial obligations, although it must submit an annual tax return.
+This straightforward process can be handled by accounting services or directly by the company’s manager.

 Accounting records

-Companies in Bulgaria use current accounting as costs are not high, but generally companies choose to use services of an accountant once per year, action permitted by the Bulgarian law.
+Companies in Bulgaria generally maintain current accounting records at reasonable costs.
+Most companies choose to use the services of an accountant once a year, a practice permitted by Bulgarian law.

 Lowest taxes in Europe

-• Dividend Withholding Tax: 5% (0% when the European parent/subsidiary directive applies).
+• Dividend Withholding Tax: 5% (0% under the European parent/subsidiary directive).

 Our company licensing services